dithyrambs/RetroPixelCameraController/README.md

 # RetroPixelCameraController

 A drag and drop Unity component for handling camera settings and movement for 2D pixel art games.

 Simply add this component to the same game object that the camera is on.

-Set the Focus Game Object to the game object you want the camera to focus o.n
+Set the Focus Game Object to the game object you want the camera to focus on.

 Some features: